 But the most essential update that a 2018 imagining of You’ve Got Mail would be to axe email entirely.
 C’mon, don’t you want to see what Kathleen and Joe would write on their dating app profiles?
 What Joe’s opening line would be (please something better than “hey”)?
 What photos Kathleen would include on her page?
 It’s too fun to resist, so of course, we made them.

 Now, I know what you’re saying: These dating app profiles have photos!
 It would ruin the premise of the movie!
 Hush —“ruin” is a strong word.
 I still think there’s an equal amount of territory to explore if Kathleen and Joe spend months chatting back and forth, only to meet in real life under these totally antagonistic circumstances.
 How would they square the person in front of them with the person they’ve been sending rose emojis to for the past year?
-Or maybe, even, they don’t recognise each other, since, let’s be honest, the photos we put on our dating profiles never truly match up.
+Or maybe, even, they don’t recognize each other, since, let’s be honest, the photos we put on our dating profiles never truly match up.

-I’m not Nora Ephron, and I wouldn’t dream of taking her words and turning them into something unrecognisable — unless, of course, Hanks, Ryan, and the rest of Hollywood was on board.
+I’m not Nora Ephron, and I wouldn’t dream of taking her words and turning them into something unrecognizable — unless, of course, Hanks, Ryan, and the rest of Hollywood was on board.
 But until they get back to me, we have our imaginations instead.
 What matters is that, 20 years later, You’ve Got Mail is still a movie the world turns to when they need the on-screen equivalent of a warm hug, or just to hear Hanks yell the words, “I was eloquent.
 Shit.”
 May we all swipe right in hopes of finding a Joe Fox of our own.